GUE-CYBER-LIMITED/digital-skills-for-marketing/01_foundations/storefronts_and_cms.md

 # Lesson 6: Online Storefronts & CMS

 Welcome to Lesson 6 of our computer adventure!
-Today, we're exploring **Online Storefronts & CMS** (Content Management Systems), the tools that power online shops and websites with easy-to-update content.
-This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities designed for your **Windows computer** or **Android phone**.
-We'll dive into what online storefronts and CMS are, how they work, and why they're game-changers.
-By the end, you'll know how to explore an online store and even try a CMS demo.
-Let's get started!
+Today, we’re exploring **Online Storefronts & CMS** (Content Management Systems), the tools that power online shops and websites with easy-to-update content.
+This lesson is crafted for beginners with no tech background, using simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
+We’ll dive into what online storefronts and CMS are, how they work, and why they’re game-changers.
+By the end, you’ll know how to explore an online store and even try a CMS demo.
+Let’s get started!

 ---